electricimp/Usb/README.md

 ### Initialize the framework

-Next, it is necessary to initialize USB Driver Framework with a scope of drivers.
+Next, it is necessary to initialize USB Drivers Framework with a scope of drivers.

-The main entrance to USB Driver Framework is **[USB.Host](#usbhost-class)** class.
+The main entrance to USB Drivers Framework is **[USB.Host](#usbhost-class)** class.
 This class is responsible for a driver registration and notification of an application when the required device is attached and ready to operate through the provided driver.

 The below example shows typical steps of the framework initialization.
 In this example the application creates instance of [USB.Host](#usbhost-class) class for [hardware.usb](https://electricimp.com/docs/api/hardware/usb/) object with an array of the pre-defined driver classes (one FT232RLFtdi USB driver in this example).
 To get notification when the required device is connected and the corresponding driver is started and ready to use, the application assigns a [callback function](#callbackeventtype-eventobject) that receives USB event type and event object.
 In simple case it is enough to listen for `"started"` and `"stopped"` events, where event object is the driver instance.